awesome-llm-papers/awesome-llm-papers.github.io/_publications/tian2023is.markdown

 citations: 89
 bibkey: tian2023is
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2304.11938'}]
-tags: [Training Techniques, GPT, RAG, Attention Mechanism, Model Architecture, Applications, Prompting, ACL]
+tags: [Model Architecture, Attention Mechanism, GPT, RAG, Applications, ACL, Prompting, Training Techniques, Evaluation]
 ---
 Recently, the ChatGPT LLM has received great attention: it can be used as a bot for discussing source code, prompting it to suggest changes, provide